mvdmakesthings/Ephemeris/README.md

 A Swift framework for satellite tracking and orbital mechanics calculations.
 Ephemeris provides tools to parse Two-Line Element (TLE) data and calculate orbital positions for Earth-orbiting satellites.

+**Dual-Purpose Design**: Ephemeris serves both as a practical Swift framework for iOS developers building satellite tracking apps and as an educational tool for learning orbital mechanics through hands-on implementation.
+Each feature is documented with both mathematical foundations and Swift code examples.

 ## Table of Contents

 - [Features](#features)